Home

 Read more

-• Lower Marion is first in PA to ban gas-powered leaf blowers
+• Lower Merion is first in PA to ban gas-powered leaf blowers

-Lower Marion is first in PA to ban gas-powered leaf blowers
+Lower Merion is first in PA to ban gas-powered leaf blowers

 Lower Marion Township in Montgomery County will be the first municipality in Pennsylvania to totally ban gas-powered leaf blowers, starting in 2029.
 Here in Delaware County, Transition Town Greater Media is building awareness and community support before seeking similar restrictions.